Please see here for a list of supported devices.

-- To connect by wired network, connect the printer's Ethernet port to your router by network cable.
+- To connect via ethernet, connect the printer's ethernet port to your router.

 This wiki page has screenshots of hp-setup.

 sudo hp-check -r